briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

 ### 529.021   Purchase, consumption or possession by minor; misrepresentation

 1. _(a)_ Except as otherwise provided in this chapter or Ohio R.C.
-Chapter 4301, no person under the age of twenty-one years shall purchase beer or intoxicating liquor.\
+[Chapter 4301][ORC Chapter 4301], no person under the age of twenty-one years shall purchase beer or intoxicating liquor.\
 (ORC 4301.63)

 2. _(b)_ Except as otherwise provided in this chapter or Ohio R.C.
-Chapter 4301, no person shall knowingly furnish any false information as to the name, age or other identification of any person under twenty-one years of age for the purpose of obtaining or with the intent to obtain, beer or intoxicating liquor for a person under twenty-one years of age, by purchase, or as a gift.\
+[Chapter 4301][ORC Chapter 4301], no person shall knowingly furnish any false information as to the name, age or other identification of any person under twenty-one years of age for the purpose of obtaining or with the intent to obtain, beer or intoxicating liquor for a person under twenty-one years of age, by purchase, or as a gift.\
 (ORC 4301.633)

 3. _(c)_ Except as otherwise provided in this chapter or Ohio R.C.
-Chapter 4301, no person under the age of twenty-one years shall knowingly show or give false information concerning the person's name, age or other identification for the purpose of purchasing or otherwise obtaining beer or intoxicating liquor in any place where beer or intoxicating liquor is sold under a permit issued by the Division of Liquor Control or sold by the Division of Liquor Control.\
+[Chapter 4301][ORC Chapter 4301], no person under the age of twenty-one years shall knowingly show or give false information concerning the person's name, age or other identification for the purpose of purchasing or otherwise obtaining beer or intoxicating liquor in any place where beer or intoxicating liquor is sold under a permit issued by the Division of Liquor Control or sold by the Division of Liquor Control.\
 (ORC 4301.634)

 4. _(d)_